Meta Policy Switching for Secure UAV Deconfliction in Adversarial Airspace: Theoretical Analysis

 Before we consider the regret minimization analysis while deploying the optimal robust policy, we consider the following assumption. \begin{assumption} The expected return of any policy $\pi_k$ is is Lipschitz-continuous in the Wasserstein distance between clean and adversarial value distributions:

-where $L > 0$ is a constant \end{assumption} Above assumption takes into account the engineering realism of non-sudden shift in the reward due to adversarial states.
-Let us define a proxy reward to assess robustness, similar to (\ref{eq:43}), which assigns higher reward to policies which exhibits smaller value shifts under perturbation.
+where $L > 0$ is a constant \end{assumption} The assumption stated in (\ref{eq:25}) takes into account the engineering realism of non-sudden shift in the reward due to self-induced adversarial states.
+Let us define a proxy reward to assess robustness, similar to (\ref{eq:20}), which assigns higher reward to policies which exhibits smaller value shifts under perturbation.

 Hence if we consider $\pi_t^* := \arg\min_k d_k^{(t)}$ as the optimal policy for DTS with minimal shift under perturbation, the instantaneous regret is given by:

 As we sum over a time horizon $T$, hence we obtain the overall regret $\mathcal{R} \left (T \right ) $,